top of page

 Preferred Pronouns: any/all

 Kirk Inouye has helped with youth ministries at a handful of our NJAUMC camp churches.
-He is currently living in LA and will often still be found in Northern California working for the Golden State Warriors at the Chase Center in San Francisco.
-In their free time they can either be found playing video games or at Disneyland.
+He is currently living in LA.
+In their free time he can either be found playing video games or at Disneyland.
 Camp has always been important to them since their very first year and they enjoy coming back year after year to continue giving back to the camp communities.

 Contact: kirk.inouye@gmail.com